huge818/latextomathml/Readme.md

 //////////////////////////////////web browser side/////////////////////////////////////////
 ///////////////////////////////////////////////////////////////////////////////////////////

-if you run it in web browser environment��
+if you run it in web browser environment£¬

 example: